qwwaawwqq/RSA/README.md

 # RSA Encryption Tool

 ## Overview
-This RSA Encryption Tool is developed in Python and provides a simple command-line interface to generate RSA keys, encrypt messages, and decrypt messages.
+This RSA Encryption Tool is developed in Python/Java/Assembly and provides a simple command-line interface to generate RSA keys, encrypt messages, and decrypt messages.
 RSA (Rivest-Shamir-Adleman) is one of the first public-key cryptosystems and is widely used for secure data transmission.

 ## Features
 - **Key Generation**: Generate RSA public and private keys.